naofireblade/homebridge-weather-plus/README.md

 `"si"` or `"metric"`
 `"sitorr"` to report air pressure in mmhg
 `"us"` or `"imperial"`
-`"ca"` to report wind speeds in km/h instead of m/s
+`"ca"` to report wind speeds in km/h
-`"uk"` to report visibility in miles and wind speeds in km/h instead of m/s
+`"uk"` to report visibility in miles and wind speeds in miles/h

 **tresholdAirPressure** (compatibility `"home"` or `"both"`)
 At what treshold should the air pressure sensor trigger?
+Provide a number without unit.
+The range depends on your unit setting (sitorr -> mmhg, otherwise -> hPa).

 **tresholdCloudCover** (compatibility `"home"` or `"both"`)
 At what treshold should the cloud cover sensor trigger?
+Provide a number between 0 (clear) and 100 (overcast).

 **tresholdUvIndex** (compatibility `"home"` or `"both"`)
 At what treshold should the UV-Index sensor trigger?
+Provide a number >= 0.
+See https://en.wikipedia.org/wiki/Ultraviolet_index

 **tresholdWindSpeed** (compatibility `"home"` or `"both"`)
 At what treshold should the wind speed sensor trigger?
+Provide a number without unit.
+The range depends on your unit setting (si/metric/sitorr -> m/s, ca -> km/h, uk/us/imperial -> miles/h).

 **fakegatoParameters**
 Customization of the history storage system.
-By default the history is persisted on the filesystem.
+By default, the history is persisted on the filesystem.
 You can set your own option using this parameter.
 In order to change the [location of the persisted file](https://github.com/simont77/fakegato-history#file-system) or to use [GoogleDrive](https://github.com/simont77/fakegato-history#google-drive).
  **Do not** modify the parameter for the fakegato internal timer.

 ### Example